Revolver

 Sergio Sollima’s 1973 Revolver is a Poliziotteschi, an Italian subgenre that despite common elements - graphic violence, corruption, a critical view of the bureaucratic system, vigilantes...- is often approached from so many angles.
 The film tells the plot of prison officer Vito Cipriani whose wife is kidnapped and is being asked to extradite her for the imprisoned criminal Milo Ruiz.
 As he helps the criminal to breakout, they go after kidnappers, only to find out they have a mutual enemy, which creates a friendship between them.
 There are several remarkable things about this film: the consistently drunk, yet stunning performance by Oliver Reed, a moving downbeat ending, which has something to say about the 'system', and the memorable music by Ennio Morricone.

 The film opens with the evocative instrumental version of ´Un Amico (aka Un Ami)´, a well-deserved overarching piece to allude to the friendship between the cop and the criminal, while in the opening it also connects to Ruiz, who loses his partner in crime.
 This evocative piece is also heard at the very end of the film, but the way it is treated is something of a curiosity.
 It is never, in between its introduction and closure, used in a manner that arguably could accompany the growing bond between Ruiz and Cipriani openly.
 Their friendship is progressively unspoken of, only to become truly unavoidably strong and evident towards the end.
-The instrumental version derives from a version sung by Daniel Beretta, including a brilliant melody and especially the sweeping strings are what makes this easily the best, but cheesy song of Morricone's career.
-Apparently, two versions exist, one sung in French and one in Italian, but the film and all scores releases include the French version.
-Beretta also plays a character, a French popular singer, used in connecting some dots, is actually quite an unnecessary role.
+The instrumental version derives from a version sung by Daniel Beretta, including a brilliant melody and especially the sweeping strings are what makes this easily the best, but also the most hackneyed song of Morricone's career.
+Apparently, two versions exist, one sung in French and one in Italian, but the film and all score releases include the French version.
+Beretta also plays a character, a French popular singer, used in connecting some dots, which is actually quite an unnecessary role.
 The first version of the song is a diegetic piece, an acoustic guitar version that Beretta plays and sings in a scene in which a camera crew films his promotion of the song, only later to be played on a vinyl player in its original recording twice, but briefly.
-The expanded release of the score does include more variations of the song, but it particularly misses out on a light piano, almost muzak variation for a scene, as Ruiz is in hiding accompanied by an enchanting girlfriend, and it also misses out on a different piece of light piano music, unrelated to any of Morricone’s score.
+The expanded release of the score does include more variations of the song, but it particularly misses out on a light piano, almost muzak variation for a scene, as Ruiz is in hiding, accompanied by an enchanting girlfriend.
+It also misses out on a different piece of light piano music, unrelated to any of Morricone’s score.
 There is also the wonderful trumpet version of Un Ami, also unused in context.

 For La Rese del Conto and Un Genio, due compari, un pollo Morricone quoted Beethoven's Für Elise, but in Revolver it's essential to the theme for Cipriani's wife Anna, The introduction to the theme comes in a romantic scene between husband and wife, but goes through numerous variations including two that mix with typical Morricone tension.
 It is especially interesting to see that early the film, once she has disappeared, a piano and unrecognizable sheet music is shown in Cipriani's house, suggesting that Fur Elise is probably an important, often played piece by his wife, while he touches insignificant piano keys, only to illustrate his grief.